Centralia, Pennsylvania: Mining begins

 According to numbers of federal census records, the town of Centralia reached its maximum population of 2,761 in 1890.
 At its peak, the town had seven churches, five hotels, 27 saloons, two theaters, a bank, a post office, and 14 general and grocery stores.
 Thirty-seven years later the production of anthracite coal had reached its peak in Pennsylvania.
 In the following years, production declined, as many young miners from Centralia enlisted in the military when the US entered World War I.

 The Wall Street Crash of 1929 resulted in the Lehigh Valley Coal Company closing five of its Centralia-local mines.
 Bootleg miners continued mining in several idle mines, using techniques such as what was called "pillar-robbing," where miners would extract coal from coal pillars left in mines to support their roofs.
 This caused the collapse of many idle mines, further complicating the prevention of the mine fire in 1962.
 Efforts to seal off the abandoned mines ran into the collapsed areas.

-In 1950, Centralia Council acquired the rights to all anthracite coal beneath Centralia through a state law passed in 1949 that enabled the transaction.
+In 1950, Centralia Council acquired the rights to all anthracite beneath Centralia through a state law passed in 1949 that enabled the transaction.
 That year, the federal census counted 1,986 residents in Centralia.

 Coal mining continued in Centralia until the 1960s, when most of the companies shut down.
 Bootleg mining continued until 1982, and strip and open-pit mining are still active in the area.
 An underground mine about three miles to the west employs about 40 people.